-- 1. Obtain blood glucose level - 2.
-Midazolam per protocol - 3.
-First-time seizure requires ALS transport (see exception for pediatric patients) - 4.
-RSI followed by sustained paralysis for seizure refractory to midazolam contact supervising physician - 5.
-Magnesium sulfate for eclamptic seizures
+- 1. Check blood glucose (Appendix J) - 2.
+Midazolam per protocol (Appendix G) - 3.
+Levetiracetam (Keppra) per protocol (Appendix G) - 4.
+First-time seizure requires ALS transport (see exception for pediatric patients) - 5.
+RSI followed by sustained paralysis for seizure refractory to midazolam contact supervising physician - 6.
+Magnesium sulfate for eclamptic seizures (Appendix G)

-- 1. Blood glucose test: treat if less than 60 mg/dL (less than 40 mg/dL in neonates) - 2.
-Midazolam per protocol - 3.
+- 1. Check blood glucose (Appendix J) and treat if less than 60 mg/dL (less than 40 mg/dL in neonates) - 2.
+Midazolam per protocol (Appendix G) - 3.
+Acetaminophen for pediatric febrile seizures (Appendix G) - 4.
 First-time seizure patients require ALS transport unless suspected febrile seizure in a patient with a temp greater than 102°F who presents to EMS with a normal baseline appearance and mental status.
 In those patients, contact with PMD or supervising physician can be made to facilitate a follow-up visit at the office or the ED.